PaulWheatcroft/CarpBuzz/README.md

 - As an administrator of the site, I can add new fisheries to the directory
 - As an administrator of the site, I can amend existing fishery entries
 - As an administrator of the site, I can delete fisheries from the directory
-- An administrator of the site, I can moderate fishery reviews when notified by someone who uses the “report review” function.
+- As an administrator of the site, I can moderate fishery reviews when notified by someone who uses the “report review” function.
-    - I can deleted the review
+    - I can delete the review
     - I can remove the review from moderation should it be OK to do so
 - As an administrator of the site, I can view any messages that have been sent using a contact form